How Much Does A YWAM DTS Cost?

 - Travel costs

 Accommodation: Wherever you stay for you’re DTS you’re going to want a bed, a bathroom, and a roof over your head.
-The cost of your DTS will cover all of this.v
+The cost of your DTS will cover all of this.

 Food: Good food is good for the soul!
 At Marine Reach we value good food.
 The cost of the DTS will cover all your meals each day.
-But you will have to buy your own snacks for anything in between!
+But you may decide to buy your own snacks for between meals!

 Tuition: Bringing in some of the best speakers to teach during the DTS costs money.
 The cost of the DTS allows us to financially bless these speakers for giving of their time and energy to share with you.